clickpaas/RedisShake/README.md

   sync_reader [flags]

 Flags:
-  -a, --address string    # [required]For clusters, specify the address of any cluster node; use the master or slave address in master-slave mode (default "127.0.0.1:6379")
+  -a, --address string    # For clusters, specify the address of any cluster node; use the master or slave address in master-slave mode (default "127.0.0.1:6379")
   -c, --cluster           # Set to true if the source is a Redis cluster -h, --help              help for sync_reader
   -p, --password string   # Keep empty if no authentication is required